Dartmouth College Admissions Guidance

 In another well-known tradition, hundreds of students plunge into the icy water of Occom Pond for the annual Polar Bear Swim that takes place during Winter Carnival.

-Dartmouth’s writing supplement requires that applicants write brief responses to two supplemental essay prompts as follows:
+Dartmouth's writing supplement requires that applicants write brief responses to three supplemental essay prompts as follows:

 Dartmouth's Programs Ranked